 - High where GI is above 70

 For diabetics it is important to know how much GI and Glycemic Load a particular food item has.
-Diabetics need to consume foods which do not cause sudden rise and fall of sugar level in diabetes.
+Diabetics need to consume foods which do not cause sudden rise and fall in their blood sugar levels.
 Foods with low GI help in doing exactly that.

 Diets which focus on low glycemic load help